 Symptoms impacting the rest of your body include:

-Genetic mutations cause MELAS syndrome.
-Genetic mutations (changes) are changes in a sequence of your DNA, which gives your cells the information they need to work as they should.
+Genetic variations cause MELAS syndrome.
+Genetic variations are differences in a sequence of your DNA, which gives your cells the information they need to work as they should.
 Genetic changes can happen for a number of reasons, from development to adulthood.
-But if you have MELAS syndrome, you inherited the mutation from your female birthing parent.
+But if you have MELAS syndrome, you inherited the mutation from your birthing parent.

 A risk factor for MELAS syndrome is a family history of the condition.